TahaGorme/token-joiner-and-booster/README.md

-also checkout my free mass dm tool https://github.com/TahaGorme/discord-mass-dm-tool
+also checkout my free mass dm tool. https://github.com/TahaGorme/discord-mass-dm-tool
 # Discord Server Joiner and Booster

 Discord Server Joiner and Booster is a script that allows you to automatically join a Discord server using multiple user tokens and boost them.
 This script also supports server boosting and 2captcha API and Capmonster.cloud API key for captcha solving.